FrankLa/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * The "X" files (`X_train.txt, X_test.txt`) contain the data samples.
 In total, each sample has 561 features.
     + The entire list of features is contained in `features.txt`
-    + The meaning of each feature can be found in `features_info.txt`
+    + The definition of each feature can be found in `features_info.txt`

 * The "y" files (`y_train.txt, y_test.txt`) contain the labels for the data.
-    + Each label 1,...,6 corresponds to an activity (e.g., walking, sitting, etc.).
+    + Each label 1, ..., 6 corresponds to an activity (e.g., walking, sitting, etc.).
-    + `activity_labels.txt` gives the list of activities.
+    + The file `activity_labels.txt` gives the list of activities.

-* In addition, the "subject" files (`subject_train.txt, subject_test.txt`) contain the IDs (1,...,30) of the person that performed an activity in each sample.
+* In addition, the "subject" files (`subject_train.txt, subject_test.txt`) contain the IDs (1, ..., 30) of the person that performed an activity in each sample.

 * The rest of the files are not needed for this exercise.